invited speakers / 特邀报告专家

 Biography: Zhang Rui is Associate Professor at the College of Physical Science and Engineering, Tongji University.
 He also serves as the discipline leader for Tongji’s Educational Artificial Intelligence program and for the Physics Education , and is a member of the Teaching Reform & Research Sub-committee of the National University Physics Teaching Steering Committee.
 He has published more than 70 research papers on physics education.
 His research interests focus on educational artificial intelligence and physics-education research.

 Assoc.
-Jiawen Han, Xi’an Jiaotong-Liverpool University, China
+Prof. Jiawen Han, Xi’an Jiaotong-Liverpool University, China

 Biography: Dr. Jiawen Han is an Associate Professor in the Department of Architecture at the Design School, Xi’an Jiaotong-Liverpool University, Suzhou.
 She earned her PhD in architecture from the University of New South Wales in Sydney and authored the book China’s Architecture in a Globalizing World: Between Socialism and the Market.
 She has published monographs, edited volumes, and journal articles that situate architecture within a transnational cultural context and a transdisciplinary framework.
 Her recently co-authored book, Chinese Cities as Pedagogy: Interdisciplinary Teaching Practice, introduces innovative teaching practices and methods with a critical focus on understanding and interpreting Chinese cities as a rich context.
 She has actively engaged in humanistic research through the integration of AI and digital tools, foregrounding hybrid approaches to scholarship and pedagogy.

 Assoc.
-Prof. Hai Min DAI, Shanghai Jiao Tong University , China
+Prof. Hai Min DAI, Shanghai Jiao Tong University, China

 Biography: Dr. Rita Hai Min Dai is Associate Professor of Education at the Research Centre for Future Education, Shanghai Jiao Tong University.
 Her research examines technology adoption, user perceptions of technology use, and human-AI interaction in education.
 She has published in leading journals including Computers & Education, Computers in Human Behavior, Interactive Learning Environments, Journal of Computer Assisted Learning, British Journal of Educational Technology, and Higher Education.
 With a Scopus FWCI of 4.2, her work is cited over four times the global average.
 She has led or participated in 13 funded projects across China, the UK, Australia, and Macao SAR.
 Dr. Dai is Associate Editor for the Australasian Journal of Educational Technology and the Journal of University Teaching and Learning Practice, Guest Editor for the special issue on generative AI in the British Journal of Educational Technology, and Academic Advisor for Education University of Hongkong’s CRAC project on AI competency in higher education.